Prevalence of open/FAIR data practices

 Existing methodology

 All PLOS journals require publications to include a data availability statement.
 Moreover, it is strongly recommended that procedures on how to access research data are described in the data availability statement and that the data is stored in a public repository.
-Other practices that comply with this recommendation are including a data file, data requests through an approving committee and providing contact information for a third party that owns the data (Federer et al., 2018).
-A detailed description of how to use PLOS data availability statements for quantitative research can be found in the (Colavizza et al., 2020) publication.
+Other practices that comply with this recommendation are including a data file, data requests through an approving committee and providing contact information for a third party that owns the data (Federer et al. 2018).
+A detailed description of how to use PLOS data availability statements for quantitative research can be found in the (Colavizza et al. 2020) publication.

 Known correlates